matrix-org/matrix-spec-proposals/proposals/3664-notifications-for-relations.md

 `key` and `pattern` are optional to allow you to enable or suppress all notifications for a specific relation type.
-For example one could suppress notifications for all events with a realation from [threads](https://github.com/matrix-org/matrix-doc/pull/3440) and all [edits](https://github.com/matrix-org/matrix-doc/pull/2676) with the following two conditions:
+For example one could suppress notifications for all events with a relation from [threads](https://github.com/matrix-org/matrix-doc/pull/3440) and all [edits](https://github.com/matrix-org/matrix-doc/pull/2676) with the following two conditions: